-During the first six months of absence under Section 1.a. of this Recommendation, a Supervisor shall have the right to return to the same position in the same classification held before going on parental leave, or to an equivalent position with regard to pay and skill.
+a.
+A permanent Supervisor shall have the right to return to the same position in the same classification, or to an equivalent position with regard to pay and skill, as the position he/she held before going on leave as described in Section 1.a. and the first 14 weeks of leave as described under Section 1.c.

-During any extension period, under Section 1.d. of this Recommendation, the Supervisor, upon written request to return to work, shall be offered a position in the same classification and seniority unit for which a vacancy exists and to which there are no seniority claims and which the agency intends to fill.
-If such a position is not available, the Supervisor shall be offered, during the remainder of the six-month period, any position in the same classification, within the same geographical/organizational limitation as the seniority unit, for which a vacancy exists and to which there are no seniority claims and which the agency intends to fill.
+b.
+Upon the expiration of the re-employment rights under Subsection a. or Subsection c., and upon written request to return to work, a permanent Supervisor shall be offered a position in the same classification and seniority unit for which a vacancy exists and to which there are no seniority claims and which the agency intends to fill.
+If such a position is not available, the Supervisor shall be offered, during the remainder of the extension period, any position in the same classification, in a lower classification in the same classification series, or a position previously held, within the same geographical/organizational limitation as the seniority unit, for which a vacancy exists and to which there are no seniority claims and which the agency intends to fill.
 If the Supervisor refuses an offer of a position in the same classification, the Supervisor's rights under this Section shall terminate.
+If the Supervisor accepts a position in a lower classification or a position previously held, the Supervisor will be offered a position in the same classification if there is a vacancy in that classification during the remainder of the entitlement in the seniority unit, provided there are no seniority claims to the position, and the agency intends to fill the position.